Wichita woman receives an estimate for more than $1,000 to repair sidewalk - NewsBreak

 WICHITA, Kan.
 (KSNW) — Buckled, cracked, and crumbled.
 Some Wichita sidewalks are in desperate need of repair.
 Some property owners are upset after finding out they will have to fork over the cash for the fix.

 An unexpected expense.
-While Beth Rush’s sidewalk is cracked and is not up to code, she says it’s the big trees here that the City owns that are causing the issue and a Kansas law said she has to pay.
+While Beth Rush’s sidewalk is cracked and is not up to code, she says the big trees that the City owns are causing the issue.

-“The roots are going to still be there, and that’s what’s causing the problem,” said Beth Rush.
+“The roots are going to still be there, and that’s what’s causing the problem,” Beth Rush said.

-More than $1,600.
-That is the estimate from the City Rush said she received in the mail last week for sidewalk repairs.
+More than $1,600 is the estimate from the City, which Rush said she received in the mail last week for sidewalk repairs.

-“With the rising cost of everything going up today, I just really don’t think that we should have to pay for anything,” said Rush.
+“With the rising cost of everything going up today, I just really don’t think that we should have to pay for anything,” Rush said.

-Rush has reached out to her City Council Member Mike Hoheisel to share her concerns.
+Rush has reached out to councilmember Mike Hoheisel to share her concerns.
 He said the cost for homeowners is concerning.

-“There’s a lot of people, especially people retired on fixed incomes, who even if it is 30 or 40 [dollars] a month coming out on their property taxes, it makes a difference,” said Hoheisel.Whitewater river might reach 25-foot depth
+“There’s a lot of people, especially people retired on fixed incomes, who even if it is 30 or 40 [dollars] a month coming out on their property taxes, it makes a difference,” said Hoheisel.Whitewater River expected to rise

 Rush said she has lived in her home for 20 years and has never been asked to pay to repair her sidewalks.
 She said the damage around the block is from trees the City owns.